fonzmartinez/Python-Achievement-2/Exercise 2.4/README.md

   - 1.Load Project: In VSCode, open the A2_Recipe_App/src folder.

   - 2.Create the view: Pick the app where you want to create the view.
 Navigate to <app>/views.py and define the view.
 Save the file.

+  - 3.Create template:
+    a.
+Create a templates folder under <app> (the app name will be the app that you chose).
+    b.
+Create a folder named <app> under the newly created templates folder.
+    c.
+Create an HTML file to define your template.
+Name the file recipes_home.html.
+Be careful to specify the correct template path in the <app>/views.py file.
+    d.
+The HTML file is currently empty.
+Design your welcome page using your desired elements and HTML blocks in the recipes_home.html file.
+Save it.